sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - All TRE organisation members need to be enabled to complete all relevant training and keep their training current.
     Details of what training is needed will have been determined above.
   - Mandatory
-* - 1.6.3.
-  - You could have a training platform capable of delivering online training in a variety of formats.
-  - This could include competency testing and more simple recording of actions such as read and understood.
-  - Optional
 * - 1.6.4.
   - You must provide repeat or updated training where necessary to account for changes in competency requirements.
   - Training is not a one-off event.